AdrienMatricon/cocotte/README.md

 #### Files
 - Headers for COCOTTE are in `maindirectory/include/cocotte`
 - Link you code with `maindirectory/lib/libcocotte.a`
-- You might find `maindirectory/include/datasources` and `maindirectory/lib/libcocotte.a` useful, as they are headers and binaries for loading data from a data file and a data structure file.
+- You might find `maindirectory/include/datasources` and `maindirectory/lib/libcocotte.a` useful, as they are headers and binaries for loading data from a data file and a data structure file
+- Do not hesitate to take a look at `maindirectory/src/main.cpp`, which is the code of the COCOTTE executable and which may serve as an example of the use of the COCOTTE library.

 #### Data types
 Two data types are defined in `maindirectory/include/cocotte/datatypes.h`: